shrutikapoor08/devjoke/README.md

 ***

--Knock knock
+Knock knock

--Unsynchronized block
+Unsynchronized block

--Who's there?
+Who's there?

+***

+“Knock, knock.”

+“Who’s there?”

+very... long... pause...

+“Java.”

 ***

 There are 10 types of people in the world: those who understand binary, and those who don’t.